jdrichardsappacad/react-2021/week-14/readings/01-useEffect-reading.md

 };
 ```

-Now you should notice that only one setInterval will run at any given time.
+Test in your Browser.
+Now you should notice that only one setInterval will run
+at any given time.